 Long gone are the days when our parents paid their way through college with just a part-time job.
-Life was good in 1975 — tuition at Duke University, for instance, was $2,780 per year— but times have changed: the Soviet Union collapsed, Snooki’s pregnant, and college tuition is ridiculously expensive.
+Life was good in 1975 — tuition at Duke University, for instance, was $2,780 per year— but times have changed: the Soviet Union collapsed, Snooki had two kids and college tuition is ridiculously expensive.
 But paying off loans doesn’t have to leave you in a world of financial hurt, as long as you think ahead and find ways to pay them off early.
-Her Campus has tips to get you started.
+We have some tips to get you started.

 1. Know thyself.